 - Show ads to visitors who used your mobile application or visited your website on their mobile device

 - Present ads to visitors as they perform relevant follow-up searches

 - Show ads to visitors who have viewed your YouTube videos

 - Display your ads to prospects or customers as they browse different websites by uploading their email addresses.

-Monitor your progress by tracking things like website clicks, reach and click-through rate (CTR).
+Monitor your progress by tracking website clicks, reach, and click-through rate (CTR).

 Retargeting is an effective way to increase conversions, capture more leads and grow your business.
 Getting started doesn’t need to be complicated.
 Begin by gathering audience data, determining your campaign goals, and selecting a platform that best suits your goals and industry.
 Set up your first campaign and track your results.
 Like all marketing strategies, remember to revisit and adjust your approach to continually improve your outcomes.